Pungmul: First phase (1985–1989)

 P'ungmul's history in the United States is intimately linked to the history of Korean American activism.
 Numerous founders of these organizations were active in or sympathized with Korean political conflicts.
 It is critical to note that all of these Korean expressive styles were prevalent throughout the 1970s and 1980s Minjung Munhwa movement that swept South Korean college campuses.
 Many of the early p'ungmul organizations either originated as a cultural division of a larger organizational (usually political) or became part of one, shortly after formation.
-In 1985, Binari in New York was established and Sori, formed on the University of California in Berkeley.
+In 1985, Binari in New York was established and Sori, formed on the University of California, Berkeley.
 Il-kwa-Nori of the Korean American Resource and Cultural Center in Chicago, also an affiliate of NAKASEC, formed in 1988.
 Shinmyŏngpae of the communal organization Uri Munhwa Chatkihwe in 1990.

 In the 1970s and 1980s, a few Koreans stayed in the US for long periods of time to assist create p'ungmul organizations and spread its teachings.
 Kim Bong Jun, a Korean artist noted for his folk-inspired paintings and prints, was one such people.
 Many people were forced to reconsider their participation in the Korean-American connection due to issues like reunification and knowledge about the Kwangju Uprising.

-Second phase (1990 - Present)
+Second phase (1990–present)

 Yi Jong-hun, a Korean minister who visited the United States in 1990 and 1991, is another figure seen as important by many long-time p'ungmul practitioners.
 Yi Jong-hun paid visits to Los Angeles, New York City, and KYCC in Oakland during his tour.
 He was involved in the formation of the Kutkori group at Harvard.
 He also provided reading and teaching materials on Pungmul, Minyo, and Movement Songs.
 A normal college p'ungmul group has between 15 and 20 members on average, while some organizations have persisted with less than 10 and as many as 30 to 35 members.
 Hanoolim (University of California/Los Angeles), Karakmadang (University of Illinois), Hansori (Massachusetts Institute of Technology), NyuRi (New York University), and Loose Roots (University of Chicago) are just a few of the early 1990s groups.
 Other forms of special-interest clubs have emerged in the United States, bringing more variety to the community of p'ungmul students.
 Groups have been founded by and for Korean adoptees and activists as well as seniors, kids, Catholic Church members, and people in their mid-thirties and forties, to name just a few.